 *Last updated: April 2018.

 What is a UK Youth Mobility Visa?

-The Tier 5 Youth Mobility Scheme Visa allows you to live and work in the United Kingdom for up to two years.
+The Tier 5 Youth Mobility Scheme Visa is essentially a working holiday visa that allows you to live and work in the United Kingdom for up to two years.

-- You are from one of the following countries: Australia, Canada, Japan, Monaco, New Zealand, Hong Kong, Republic of Korea, or Taiwan
+- You’re from one of the following countries: Australia, Canada, Japan, Monaco, New Zealand, Hong Kong, Republic of Korea, or Taiwan

 *You must apply while located outside the UK and you must not have any dependents (children who live with you or who you’re financially responsible for).